Embryonal carcinoma

-Embryonal carcinoma is a relatively uncommon type of germ cell tumour that occurs in the ovaries and testes.
+Embryonal carcinoma is a relatively uncommon type of nonseminomatous germ cell tumour that occurs in the ovaries and testes.

 Signs and symptoms

 The presenting features may be a palpable testicular mass or asymmetric testicular enlargement in some cases.
 The tumour may present as signs and symptoms relating to the presence of widespread metastases, without any palpable lump in the testis.
 The clinical features associated with metastasising embryonal carcinoma may include low back pain, dyspnoea, cough, haemoptysis, haematemesis and neurologic abnormalities.